howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-When we've updated the `Link` component we also added an empty `upvote` handler.
-We'll now add the mutation and populate that handler with the usual logic, like we did back when we implemented the `Login` component.
+When you've updated the `Link` component you also added an empty `upvote` handler.
+Let's now add the mutation and populate that handler with the usual logic, like you did back for the `Login` component in a previous step.

 <Instruction>